 No, a change in diet can affect hormone balance – both positively and negatively.

-How Does Keto Affect Your Period?
+Does Keto Stop My Period?

 Some factors of a dietary change can cause stress to the female body.
 Ultimately, the body of premenopausal women is susceptible.